Waste Management wins antitrust approval for Deffenbaugh deal

-WASHINGTON, March 13 The Justice Department said on Friday it granted antitrust approval for Waste Management Inc's purchase of Deffenbaugh Disposal, Inc.
+WASHINGTON The Justice Department said on Friday it granted antitrust approval for Waste Management Inc's (WM.N) purchase of Deffenbaugh Disposal, Inc.

-Waste Management Inc,, a $14 billion a year garbage and recycling giant, agreed to sell assets in Kansas and Arkansas in order to win approval for the $405 million deal, the department said.
+Waste Management Inc, NWMH.OB, a $14 billion a year garbage and recycling giant, agreed to sell assets in Kansas and Arkansas in order to win approval for the $405 million deal, the department said.

 The divestitures were focused on small container waste services, or collecting solid waste from offices and apartment buildings, the department said.